h2oai/datatable/docs/api/dt/countna.rst

          5 |     2      5      4
         [6 rows x 3 columns]

-    Get the countna of all rows:
+    Get the count of NAs of all rows:

         >>> df[:, dt.countna(f[:])]
            |     A      B      C